 Stio Complete Kit

 I was so stoked on the Rayner I went out and bought a pair of the Environ Bibs.
-Made with the same Dermizax tech, again these bibs are perfect for casual resort laps or all day backcountry missions.
+Made with the same Dermizax tech, again these bibs are perfect for casual resort laps or all-day backcountry missions.
 The high elastic waistband and suspenders make the pants feel like they are floating effortlessly and absolutely keep snow out.

 The sizing on both the jacket and bibs runs big.
 I opted for the small in each.

 Another thing that impressed me with Stio was their customer service.
 I can’t stress how important that is to me when we have so many choices these days.
-After a couple days in the jacket, the zipper jammed and I couldn’t undo the coat.
+After a couple of days in the jacket, the zipper jammed and I couldn’t undo the coat.
 I brought the Rayner into the Stio store here in Jackson, WY and they quickly replaced it with zero questions asked.
 Can it get any better?

-During this review I did not have a chance to take the jacket touring.
+During this review, I did not have a chance to take the jacket touring.
 I personally have not felt comfortable with our conditions and snowpack and have opted for in-bounds riding.
-But I can tell from my hot pow laps in bounds that the Stio Rayner Jacket ($375) will offer the same comfort and protection on long tours as well as all day resort riding.
+But I can tell from my hot pow laps in bounds that the Stio Rayner Jacket ($375) will offer the same comfort and protection on long tours as well as all-day resort riding.
 This jacket is a new favorite of mine for the protection it offers without feeling weighted down or constricted.
 Paired with the Environ Bibs, I now have one kit for any day and conditions.

 Another great option from Stio is the Snotel Jacket.
 Learn more in our Stio Snotel Jacket Review.